togarashimayo/togarashimayo.github.io/content/recipes/hambagu.md

 ## Notes
 * Replacing the wine with grape juice will make the sauce taste sweeter and tangier.
 * You can subsitute the half-and-half cream and milk bread bread crumbs with milk and panko bread crumbs respectively (like in Namiko's original recipe).
 But it will be less flavourful.
+* If you want to add more flavour while sacrificing accuracy, you can add bell peppers like Sam did.